 But Facebook is not a cooperative.
 Instead, the decisions are taken by Mark Zuckerberg and Facebook shareholders—in their own interests.
 Usually to maximize profits at any cost.
 And the costs are adding up: being used to facilitate genocide in Myanmar; manipulate elections in the U.S., U.K. and other countries; spread misinformation and further polarize society…and what else is yet to come?

-Each of these systems were created by communities to govern themselves.
+Each of these systems (Council Democracy) was created by communities to govern themselves.
+Hannah Arendt promoted council democracy but, the idea was ridiculed as a utopian dream, which it may have been ...before the internet.
 For democracy to work, it must be based on community in order to include everyone.
 Since we can’t be sure of anyone’s identity on the internet, membership on the platform must require membership in a real community organization where we know each other (our workplace, school, religious or cultural group, neighbourhood…).
+In order to join the platform, we must register a real community that we are part of.
 In this way we can gradually build a democratic network linking our communities together in the ‘real world’.

 OUR GOAL HERE IS TO ORGANIZE EVERYBODY...
 YEAH, EVERYBODY.

 It has to start somewhere.
 Might as well be here...